migramirez2/Harmony-ONE/progress/frank-egloff.md

 I contributed to the 1.country project by adding Inscription image rendering for Telegram's Image subscriptions.
 For the Social Map project, I implemented Whisper logic, added a markers endpoint, refactored the codebase with TypeScript, and improved the app's styling and state management.
 Lastly, I made enhancements to the Human Protocol project (h.country) by optimizing the Welcome and UserPage route components and improving the app's overall logic.

 **2-week deliverables:**
 Integrating Anthropopic models into Harmony1Bot, including Claude Opus and Claude Sonnet, with vision functionality.
 Migrate our current bard implementation to Gemini and study video generation on OpenAI.

+2024-04-01 Mon: Added conversation per model discrimination on [Harmony1Bot](https://github.com/harmony-one/HarmonyOneBot/pull/360) (deployed to harmony1bot).
+Now, you can have one conversation per model.
+Also added the /o command to work with the opus model.
+Finally, worked on team reviews.

+---
 2024-03-29 Fri: Day off

 2024-03-28 Thu: Day off